burbilog/iftpfm2/README.md

-    port_from is the port number of the FTP server to transfer files from. login_from is the login name to use to connect to the FTP server to transfer files from. password_from is the password to use to connect to the FTP server to transfer files from. path_from is the path on the FTP server to transfer files from.
-You can use * as a wildcard to transfer all files in the directory. ip_address_to is the IP address of the FTP server to transfer files to. port_to is the port number of the FTP server to transfer files to. login_to is the login name to use to connect to the FTP server to transfer files to.
+    port_from is the port number of the FTP server to transfer files from. login_from is the login name to use to connect to the FTP server to transfer files from. password_from is the password to use to connect to the FTP server to transfer files from. path_from is the path on the FTP server to transfer files from. ip_address_to is the IP address of the FTP server to transfer files to. port_to is the port number of the FTP server to transfer files to. login_to is the login name to use to connect to the FTP server to transfer files to.